bogdanvuk/pygears/docs/manual/gears/filt.rst

    .. pg-example:: examples/qfilt
       :lines: 6-13

-   The :func:`~.filt` gear needs to delay output of the received data in order to maintain the proper :class:`~.Queue` formating.
+   The :func:`~.filt` gear needs to delay output of the received data in order to maintain the proper :class:`~.Queue` formatting.
 In the following example, the first element that is received needs to be kept in the buffer and finally output together with the ``eot`` (end of transaction) flag.

    .. pg-example:: examples/qfilt_delay
       :lines: 11-11